gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: Elaboration checks
 .. index:: Check, elaboration

-:samp:`-gnatE`
+:switch:`-gnatE`
   Enables dynamic checks for access-before-elaboration on subprogram calls and generic instantiations.
-  Note that *-gnatE* is not necessary for safety, because in the default mode, GNAT ensures statically that the checks would not fail.
+  Note that :switch:`-gnatE` is not necessary for safety, because in the default mode, GNAT ensures statically that the checks would not fail.
   For full details of the effect and use of this switch, :ref:`Compiling_with_gcc`.